-Of all the winter outdoor activities in Connecticut, ice fishing requires the most patience and fortitude.
-Yet, the rewards can be heartwarming, especially if you share the sport with kids.
+Of all the winter outdoor activities in Connecticut, ice fishing requires the most patience, fortitude, and layers of clothing.
+Yet, the rewards can be heartwarming, especially if you share the sport with young kids.

-The DEEP's Connecticut Aquatic Resources Education (CARE) Program holds Ice Fishing Classes at locations around the state during the months of January and February to introduce the sport to new enthusiasts of all ages.
-Kids can also try ice fishing at a free, fun winter event (ice conditions permitting): the No Child Left Inside Great Park Pursuit at Burr Pond State Park in Torrington, CT, on Saturday, February 3, 2018.
+The DEEP's Connecticut Aquatic Resources Education (CARE) Program holds ice fishing classes at locations around the state including West Hartford's Westmoor Park and the White Memorial Conservation Center in Litchfield during the months of January and February each year to introduce the sport to new enthusiasts of all ages.
+Kids can also try ice fishing at a free, fun winter event held annually (ice conditions permitting): the No Child Left Inside Winter Festival at Burr Pond State Park in Torrington, CT, on Saturday, February 1, 2020.

 Popular destinations for winter anglers in eastern Connecticut include: